Ertoip/cannonGame/README.md

    python main.py
    ```
 4. **Play**: Use the A and D keys (or left and right arrow keys) to move the cannon, press the Tab key to switch weapons, aim, and shoot to hit the target.

-## Contributing
-Contributions are welcome!
-If you have any ideas, suggestions, or improvements for the game, feel free to submit a pull request or open an issue on GitHub.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments
-Thank you to the Kivy community for providing a powerful framework for building interactive applications in Python.

-## Disclaimer
-Please note that this game may contain animated violence and is intended for entertainment purposes only.
-Player discretion is advised.

-Enjoy Cannon Game and happy gaming! 🎮🚀